This post has been updated for recipe, photos and content since its original publication in 2015.

 - 1/2 cup milk

 - 3/4 teaspoon vanilla

 - 1 stick unsalted butter at room temperature

 - Preheat oven to 350 degrees.

-- In a mini-prep food processor add the walnuts and 1tablespoon of the sugar.
-Pulse until the walnuts are finely ground.
-Transfer the nuts to a medium bowl and add the flour, baking powder and salt.
-Whisk to combine and set aside.
+- In a food processor add 1/2 cup + 1 tablespoon toasted walnuts and 1/2 cup sugar.
+Pulse until the walnuts are finely ground and set aside.

-- Bake for 50 minutes to an hour or until a cake tester comes out clean.
+- Bake for 45 minutes or until a cake tester comes out clean.

-- Let the loaf rest in the pan for about 20-30 minutes before inverting onto a rack.
-Remove the parchment paper and flip the loaf right-side-up to continue cooling.
+- Let the loaf rest in the pan for about 20-30 minutes before transferring to a cooling rack.

 - In a small bowl, whisk together the powdered sugar and 1 teaspoon of milk at a time until a thick, pourable glaze forms.
 Typically it's 4 teaspoons for me, but it could be more or less for you, depending on where you live and the climate.